NOT FOR PROFIT EXECUTIVE EDUCATION PROGRAMS

 MANAGING HEALTH CARE DELIVERY

-The Harvard Business School of Buffalo (HBS-Buffalo) annually sponsors a limited number of Buffalo-area hospital and related healthcare executives to the Managing Health Care Delivery program at Harvard Business School.
-The Program three, one week sessions at HBS, spread over eight months.
+The Harvard Business School of Buffalo (HBS-Buffalo) annually sponsors a limited number of Buffalo-area hospitals and related healthcare executives to the Managing Health Care Delivery program at Harvard Business School.
+The Program consists of three, one week sessions at HBS, spread over eight months.

-The purpose of our MHCD Program scholarships is to create a pool of shared educational experience which will increase discussion and collaboration among the several health care delivery organizations.
-Through this process we support systemic change in Health Care Delivery by region rather than by one organization at a time.
+The purpose of our MHCD Program scholarships is to create a pool of shared educational experiences that will increase discussion and collaboration among the several health care delivery organizations.
+Through this process, we support systemic change in Health Care Delivery by region rather than by one organization at a time.

 These scholarships are coordinated with support from the WNY hospitals and foundations.
-Please contact our MHCD coordinator, Pam Germain (email@example.com), for further information.
+Please contact our MHCD coordinator, Pam Germain (email@example.com), or Brigid Doherty, (firstname.lastname@example.org) for further information.